 Information about issues concerning conflict of interest in the case of journal articles is available in the description of each journal on the Institute’s e-journal platform: About [O czasopiśmie], section: Editorial policies [Polityka wydawnicza].

 All authors of monographs or chapters in edited volumes and all editors of multi-author volumes are required to provide information concerning the funding of research on which the publication is based.
 The Publishing Centre only accepts for publication manuscripts funded from other sources (grants, government programmes, e.g. Activity for the Dissemination of Scholarly Research, Działalność upowszechniająca naukę, DUN, sponsors, etc.) or by the author(s).
-Monographs submitted for publication by staff members of the Institute as part of their promotion procedure (habilitation and professorship dissertations) are eligible for funding from the Institute (statutory activity), subject to its financial situation.
+Monographs submitted for publication by staff members of the Institute as part of their promotion procedure (habilitation and professorship dissertations) are eligible for funding from a subvention for maintaining and developing the research potential of the Institute of Slavic Studies, Polish Academy of Sciences, subject to its financial situation.

 Information concerning the funding of research and publication appears on the editorial page of the volume.

 Information about issues concerning the funding of research and preparation of journal articles is available in the description of each journal on the Institute’s ISS PAS Journals platform.
 All authors of journal articles are requested to provide information about funding when making their submission on the ISS PAS Journals platform.